JirkaDellOro/FUDGE/Documentation/Logs/README.md

 # July 25th 2019
 after the presentation of the usertest results it was decided to rename the menu bar item "window" into "layout" and the "editor" menu item into "window".
-To do until big megre: Styleguide and assets for all elements.
+To do until big merge: Styleguide and assets for all elements.

 # July 25th 2019
 [Whiteboard](190725_Whiteboard.jpg) | [Notes](190726_NotesOnResourceSerialization.jpg)